The quality of maple syrup is affected by many parameters.

 Classification is done using a spectrophotometer equipped with an optical cell, which gives a precise measurement of the percentage of light transmitted by the syrup.
 Colorimeters also continue to be widely used.

-Regarding these facts, only a total of ± 15% of all the maple syrup produced annually is of grade Canada NO 1 Extra-light.
-The top quality grade!
+Regarding these facts, only a total of 10 to 15% of all the maple syrup produced annually is of grade Canada A – Golden, delicate taste: the top quality grade!